 Using this technique, MIT and China scientists have developed nanodevices to manipulate light, potentially opening up new possibilities for research and, ultimately, the creation of new light-based communications, detection, or computational devices.

 MIT professor of mechanical engineering Nicholas X Fang said, “Previous attempts to create functional kirigami devices have used more complicated fabrication methods that require a series of folding steps and have been primarily aimed at mechanical rather than optical functions.
-The new nanodevices, by contrast, can be formed in a single folding step and could be used to perform a number of different optical functions.”
+The new nanodevices, by contrast, can be formed in a single folding step and could be used to perform several different optical functions.”

 Fanf explained, “The twisting and bending of the foil happens because of stresses introduced by the same ion beam that slices through the metal.
 When using ion beams with low dosages, many vacancies are created, and some of the ions end up lodged in the crystal lattice of the metal, pushing the lattice out of shape and creating strong stresses that induce the bending.”